carpentries/trainers/policy/it_curriculum_maintainance.md

 ## Role of Maintainers

-- certify as maintainers for the carpentries
+- perform routine maintenance duties as [outlined by the Maintainer community](https://carpentries.github.io/maintainer-onboarding/05-communicate-advisors/index.html)
-- (regular maintainer duties, via pointer?)
-- refer issues for trainer discussion
+- refer issues to Trainer community for discussion
-- provide consistent peer review during major updates
+- provide peer review during major updates (see below)
+- recruit and delegate to individuals or focus groups to collaborate on specific topics or tasks of interest
+- complete certification as a Carpentries Maintainer as possible and practical

 ## Maintainer Selection

-In addition to the Core Team IT Team, there should be at least X trainers as maintainers.

-One member of the leadership panel should participate as a maintainer and, with the Core Team faciliate updates between the two groups.
+This group should consist of at least 3 people:
+- 1 designated member of The Carpentries Core Team
+- 1 member of Trainers Leadership
+- 1 additional Trainer

+At least one member of this group should be certified as a Carpentries Maintainer.

 ## Changes requiring input outside of maintainers